About Me/the Blog

-Blogger, Tweeter, currently writing a book on the Irish language, Irish language learner, co-founder & volunteer with Pobal Gaeilge 15.
+I’m Derek Hollingsworth (sloinne Gaelach): Neurodivergent Irish language learner, blogger, content creator, currently writing on the Irish language in the Irish psyche, co-founder & volunteer with Pobal Gaeilge 15.

 Background

-I grew up in Templeogue in Dublin in a confirmed English-only environment, and left school with a very poor standard of Irish, and little interest – but some respect and curiosity.
+I grew up in Dublin in a confirmed English-only environment, and left school with a very poor standard of Irish, and little interest – but some respect and curiosity due to love for Grandparents who loved the language.
 Years later, a Gaeltacht native brought home to me the personal responsibility I needed to take if I wanted the language to survive and thrive.
 She said ‘If you want the language to survive, you must either raise your kids through Irish, or send them to a Gaelscoil or to the Gaeltacht‘.
+I’d done some fundraising for an NGO and volunteering for a homeless charity before, and decided I wanted to get involved in the Irish language movement in whatever limited capacity I could.

 Inspiration